Since today is Black Friday, I’d like to give a different perspective on it and here is what I mean:

 What I am looking for is items with the following criteria:

 1) Is it an expensive item, meaning if I sell it, will the profit margin be big?
+It is also a high ticket product?

 2) Does it have a lot of reviews?